 So I gathered a dozen business owners — a CEO peer group here in Columbus, Ohio.
 We met confidentially to share experiences and insights.
 At monthly meetings, we described our challenges and opportunities — and greatly benefited from each other’s agenda-free recommendations.
 We learned, as Daniel Joseph Boorstin said: “The greatest obstacle to discovery is not ignorance.
 It is the illusion of knowledge.”

 This experience also improved my life beyond business.
 Held accountable by my peers, I allocated my time better.
 I stopped doing other people’s work.
 I was able to be home more.
 Life got better.

 Want to grow — personally as well as professionally?
 Feeling “lonely at the top?”

 I convene monthly meetings of business leaders, meet individually with members, and bring in speakers (on topics of management and beyond).
-Three groups are for business owners and CEOs; two groups are for key executives (who report to CEOs); and a sixth group is for trusted advisors (whose clients are CEOs).
+Four groups are for business owners, CEOs and executive directors; two groups are for key executives (who report to CEOs); and a seventh group is for trusted advisors (whose clients are CEOs).

 To amplify my coaching and facilitation, I am affiliated with Vistage International.
 My Vistage groups have access to the resources and knowledge of the world’s leading chief executive organization with 45,000+ members around the world and enough alumni to crowd Ohio Stadium.